muimui9/london-NO2-pollution/README.md

 ### Research question 1 - can surface appearance predict pollution class?

 Surface appearance can indeed predict pollution class with supervised learning.
 K-means, with no labels, reaches only 0.57 accuracy, it recovers the low-pollution class but collapses medium and high together.
 Both supervised models do substantially better: Random Forest at 0.80 and the CNN at 0.93.
 The supervised models also keep their errors one class away, with no Low ↔ High confusion.
 The CNN's margin over the Random Forest is larger than the seed-to-seed variance, which means spatial context (the thing only the CNN can exploit at a 5x5 patch) carries a meaningful signal for this task.
-Feature importance points to the near-infrared and red bands, confirming that pollution is most predictable from how vegetated versus built-up the surface is.
+Feature importance is led by near-infrared reflectance (B8), which separates vegetated from built-up surfaces, with the engineered distance-to-centre feature also ranking highly, consistent with pollution following surface type and a roughly radial gradient from the city core.

 ![Feature_importance](Figures/Feature_importance.png)

 ***Figure 8**.
-Bar chart*
+Random Forest feature importance, averaged over the 5×5 patch cells.
+Near-infrared reflectance (B8) is by far the strongest predictor of NO₂ class, NIR sharply separates vegetated from built-up surfaces.
+The Distance-to-centre feature also ranks highly, reflecting London's roughly radial pollution gradient, while the visible bands (red, green, blue) contribute least.*

 ### Research question 2 - how has London's NO₂ pattern changed?